Ko11e/Save_the_egg/README.md

 ## Design Choices
 The Colorama Python library was used to create a bright, appealing interface and to give the user some form of feedback on their input.
 As the library is limited to 8 colours, the Format Style is also used for this.

+If the user enters an incorrect value, the text is coloured red and an informative text explains why the input was not accepted.
+If the input is correct, the text is displayed in green.
+The user's response is also displayed.
+The text for invalid and valid input is displayed in BRIGHT to make the text more noticeable.

+In the programme, the text is WHITE or YELLOW to represent the egg white and yolk, in addition to the text explaining why the egg is whole or broken after the drop that is CYAN.

 ### Egg ASCII art
 To make the game more appealing, I wanted to show a whole egg or a broken egg depending on the result, unfortunately I had a hard time finding ASCII art, so I decided to make my own, which can be seen below.
 The ASCIIart has made by placing a image as a background and then follow the image with symboles.
 Where the images are taken are cedited in [Credits](#credits).